Trauma is not the event(s) that happened to you, it’s how you are affected by those events.

 What Can You Do About Being Triggered?

 I understand now why I couldn’t make a decision in the supermarket: my rational, intelligent brain was ‘offline’ because my body was in fight/flight/freeze mode.
 It was physically impossible for me to be rational in that state.
 Educating myself about the physical effects of trauma helped remove any shame I felt about being triggered.
-Check out my resources page for books about trauma and recovery.

 These are the things that help me when I’m triggered: self-compassion, writing my journal, reaching out to friends by text, drawing how I feel, painting dots, watching Gilmore Girls, sewing, eating nice food (especially Kettle Chips), making myself a cup of Barley Cup, talking through how I feel and what triggered me, snuggling up on the sofa under a blanket, planning nice things to do for when I’m feeling better, working on creative projects.
 These things are my self-care system when I’m triggered.
 When I’m not triggered my self-care system is different – more about that in a different article.